yetulaxman/linux-2/_tutorials/02b-Container-lifecycle-management.md

 When you run `docker container run ...`, with a command (`sleep`), please note that command was actually run inside the container and the container is exited after running `sleep` command.

-So pleas note that **docker create** adds a writeable container on top of your image and sets it up for running whatever command you specified in your CMD.
+So please note that **docker create** adds a writeable container on top of your image and sets it up for running whatever command you specified in your CMD.
 The container ID is reported back but it’s not started. **Start** will start any stopped containers.
 This includes freshly created containers. **Run** is a combination of create and start i.e., it creates a container and starts it.

 ## Docker run interactively